ashie/BrowserSelector/README.md

   * `*`: matches any string
   * `?`: matches any single character

-Following values are supported as browser names:
+The following values are supported as browser names:

   * `ie`
   * `firefox`